 August 6th, 1915 — October 6, 2009

 Pamela Blake was born Adele Pearce in Oakland, California.
 She won a local beauty contest shortly after finishing high school, and embarked upon an acting career shortly afterwards.
 She began making bit appearances in films in 1934, but didn’t start seeking bigger roles until 1937, after she had finished a course in acting.
 Her first credited part was as the heroine in the 1938 Tex Ritter B-western Utah Trail.
 For the next four years she freelanced at studios like RKO, Monogram, and Republic, playing supporting parts in bigger-budgeted films (like the RKO Anne Shirley vehicle Sorority House) and leading ladies in B-films (like the Republic John Wayne B-western Wyoming Outlaw).
 She also had small but memorable bits in Alfred Hitchcock’s Mr. and Mrs. Smith and the famed film noir This Gun For Hire, and it was possibly these parts that caused MGM Studios to sign her to a contract in 1942.
 Around this time, she changed her screen name to Pamela Blake, retaining that moniker for the rest of her career.
 MGM treated her as they did other fledgling starlets, using her as a background player, secondary lead, and occasional heroine in B-films.
 The studio dropped her in 1944, and she returned to freelancing, playing more heroine roles in Republic and Monogram features.
-She also took a supporting part in the Columbia B-mystery The Mysterious Intruder, and that studio subsequently retained her for a role in what was intended to be something of a B-mystery/serial hybrid.
+She also took a supporting part in the Columbia B-mystery The Mysterious Intruder, and that studio’s serial producer, Sam Katzman, subsequently cast her in what was intended to be something of a B-mystery/serial hybrid.

 This hybrid was Chick Carter, Detective (Columbia, 1946).
 It featured an unusually “adult” plot (concerning insurance fraud and a stolen diamond) and a similarly adult milieu, the nightclub world of gamblers and gangsters; both plot and milieu were more typical of B-mystery features than of serials, but the end result was too dully and hazily scripted to work as either a B-mystery or a chapterplay.
 Pamela, though given prominent billing, didn’t enter the serial until the seventh chapter–after which she remained prominent till the end of the chapterplay.
 Her character was Ellen Dale, a supposed cigarette girl at the “Century Club” who promptly began prying into the mystery of the stolen Blue Diamond–formerly the property of owner Charles King, and soon was vying with King, gangsters George Meeker and Leonard Penn, nightclub singer Julie Gibson, and reporter Douglas Fowley in a search for the stone–until the final chapter, when police lieutenant Chick Carter (Lyle Talbot) unraveled the whole mess and revealed Pamela’s character to be an insurance detective.
 Blake gave her mysterious character a cool shrewdness and a properly enigmatic manner, and though her material was less than stellar, acquitted herself well–particularly when parrying inquiries by the police or the gangsters and making barbed and searching remarks to Gibson’s character.